chelstein/EAS-Tools/README.md

   * Combine multiple custom audio samples into one continuous WAV file
   * Useful for creating custom audio without the use of programs like Audacity
   * Supports inserting silence between samples, trimming audio, splits, macros, and much more
+* **Video/Audio Muxer**
+  * Combine video files with custom audio tracks using FFmpeg compiled to WebAssembly
+  * Downloadable video file with new audio track

+## Other highlights
+* App is almost fully client‑side; runs entirely in your browser with no server backend (except for web TTS voice model fetches)
+* Works offline after initial load (service workers and all necessary assets included in initial load)
+* Open source and freely available on GitHub (run your own copy if desired)

 ---